 The SS2 stands out by providing a very livable space for two for only 38.6oz w/o stakes, sack (1092g on my scale, although newer ones appear heavier as TT claims 46oz including stakes).
 Compared to something like the Big Agnes Fly Creek UL2, the SS2 probably has close to twice the interior volume.
 It also has dual doors and dual very large vestibules.
 It also excels in the rain and in the wet Pacific Northwest.
 It’s really really good, perhaps the best, for anyone who camps primarily in the forest and where decent sized tent sites aren’t hard to find.

 Where it comes up short is when you’re pitching it on uncooperative substrate or expecting particularly harsh wind or snow.
 If your walks include a regular forays into the alpine, desert or bedrock then you’ll want to be prepared with staking ideas, or perhaps better, a different shelter.

 Disclaimer: I am not affiliated with TarpTent in any way, and received no discounts or assistance in purchasing this product.

 Post script: The SS2 is such a good tent that it got my brain-wheels turning on how it’s limited shortcomings could be further improved.
 After years of mulling it over, I ended up designing an SS2 competitor called the X-Mid 2P.
-It features the same advantages of the SS2, but with a much simpler 4 stake pitch, no sag poly polyester fabric, no struts so it can pack up short and store horizontally, non-slip floor, and larger vents that aren’t perpetually half wrinkled shut.
+It features the same advantages of the SS2, but with a much simpler 4 stake pitch, no sag polyester fabric, no struts so it can pack up short and store horizontally, non-slip floor, factory seam taped, 5oz lighter and with larger vents that aren’t perpetually half wrinkled shut.